Fohz67/TokArray/README.md

 # my_tokarray

 ## Overview
-This project allows you to transform a string into an array of strings, based on specified separators.
-This project is written entirely in C.
+This program allows you to transform a string into an array of strings, based on specified separators.
+This program is written entirely in C.

 ## Features
 - **String to Array Transformation**: Easily convert a single string into an array of strings using specified separators with a single function call.